Quantum cohomology and toric minimal model programs: Introduction

 One can reformulate this presentation of the cohomology ring in terms of equivariant cohomology as follows.
 Let $G$ be a complex reductive group acting on a smooth polarized projective variety $X$.
 If the action on the semistable locus $X^{\ss}$ is locally free then the geometric invariant theory (git) quotient $X \qu G = X^{\ss}/G $, by which we mean the stack-theoretic quotient of the semistable locus by the group action, is a smooth proper Deligne-Mumford stack with projective coarse moduli space.
 A result of Kirwan \cite{ki:coh} says that the natural map $H_G(X,\Q) \to H(X \qu G,\Q)$ is surjective.
 Under suitable properness assumptions the same holds for quasi-projective $X$.

 In particular, let $G$ be a torus acting on a finite-dimensional vector space $X$ with weights contained in an open half-space.
 The quotient $X \qu G$ is a smooth proper Deligne-Mumford toric stack as in Borisov-Chen-Smith \cite{bcs:tdms} and any such toric stack with projective coarse moduli space arises in this way.
-The equivariant cohomology $H_G(X)$ may be identified with the ring of polynomial functions on $\g$, each weight maps to a divisor class in $H(X \qu G)$ under the Kirwan map, and the Stanley-Reisner ideal $SR_X^G$ is precisely the kernel of the Kirwan map.
-For example, if $G = \C^\times$ acts by scalar multiplication on $X = \C^k$, then $H_G(X) = \Q[\xi]$ is a polynomial ring in a single generator $\xi$, the git quotient is $X \qu G = \P^{k-1}$, the intersection of the $k$ prime invariant divisors is empty, and the Stanley-Reisner ideal is the ideal $\lan \xi^k \ran$ generated by $\xi^k$.
+The equivariant cohomology $H_G(X)$ may be identified with the ring of polynomial functions on $\g$ and each weight maps to a divisor class in $H(X \qu G)$ under the Kirwan map.
+The Stanley-Reisner ideal $SR_X^G$ is precisely the kernel of the Kirwan map.
+For example, if $G = \C^\times$ acts by scalar multiplication on $X = \C^k$, then $H_G(X) = \Q[\xi]$ is a polynomial ring in a single generator $\xi$, the git quotient is $X \qu G = \P^{k-1}$, and the intersection of the $k$ prime invariant divisors is empty.
+The Stanley-Reisner ideal is the ideal $\lan \xi^k \ran$ generated by $\xi^k$.
 This gives the standard description of the cohomology ring of projective space $H(\P^{k-1}) = H_G(X)/ SR_X^G = \Q[\xi]/ \lan \xi^k\ran .$

-In this paper we give a similar presentation of the quantum cohomology of compact toric orbifolds with projective coarse moduli spaces, via the quantum version of the Kirwan map introduced in \cite{qkirwan}.
+In this paper we give a similar presentation of the quantum cohomology of compact toric orbifolds with projective coarse moduli spaces, via the quantum version of the Kirwan map introduced in \cite{qkirwan1,qkirwan2,qkirwan3}.
 The results here generalize those of Batyrev \cite{bat:qcr}, Givental \cite{gi:eq}, Iritani \cite{iri:gmt,iri:integral,iritani:conv}, and Fukaya-Oh-Ohta-Ono \cite{fooo:tms}, who use results of McDuff-Tolman \cite{mct:top}.
 In particular, Iritani \cite{iritani:conv} computed the quantum cohomology of toric manifolds using localization arguments for toric varieties that appear as certain complete intersections, while Fukaya et al \cite{fooo:tms} gave a computation using open-closed Gromov-Witten invariants defined via Kuranishi structures.
 The orbifold quantum cohomology of weighted projective spaces is computed in Coates-Lee-Corti-Tseng \cite{coates:wps}.
-The proof described here has several differences with the previous proofs, even in the case of Fano toric manifolds: it does not use any open Gromov-Witten invariants, proves (as the classical limit) the Danilov-Jurkewicz description, and does not use localization for the residual torus action.
+After the first version of this manuscript appeared a mirror theorem for toric stacks was proved by Coates, Corti, Iritani, and Tseng \cite{coates:mirror} and applied to give a Batyrev-style presentation in \cite[Theorem 5.13]{coates:hodge}.